 Lautrec made 30 advertising posters in his lifetime, but also illustrated theater programs, book covers, menus, invitations, and sheet music.
 His expressive use of line found the perfect medium in lithography.
 He never made a distinction between commercial and fine art.

-The collection of two hundred and twenty-five rare works on paper includes many of his large original affiches, some before advertising letters, prints and drawings (including double-sided drawings), books with multiple illustrations by Lautrec, autograph letters and a vintage photo of the artist sleeping taken by his friend Alfred Natanson and another intimate series of 4 photographs of the artist by his other friend Maurice Joyant.
+The collection includes are some of the best-known images of this great artist as presented in many of his large original affiches, some before advertising letters, prints and drawings (including double-sided drawings), a rare lithographic stone, books with multiple illustrations by Lautrec and a vintage photo of the artist sleeping taken by his friend Alfred Natanson and another intimate series of 4 photographs of the artist by his other friend Maurice Joyant.
 A series of four very personal snapshots taken of Lautrec in ‘compromising positions’ by Joyant wraps up this extensive collection of more than 300 original artworks.